 I’m a virologist, so it’s safe to say that 2020 has been a wild ride.
 All projects were dropped and replaced with coronavirus research.
 We had to adapt fast.
 Days off were pretty much non-existent.
 And I swear to god, if I had a dollar for every time someone asked me “So where is the vaccine?” we’d be doing this photoshoot from a villa in Beverly Hills instead of this bedroom in Borgerhout.
 I can’t complain though, as I’m fully aware that many people lost their income because of the lockdown.
 Collectively, we’ve made a lot of sacrifices.
 No more parties, no more family gatherings.
 I have four nieces now, and I hardly get to see them grow up.
 When everything returns back to normal, I’ll have a lot of catching up to do, and I can’t wait.
 Also, I’m so ready for a good party.
 I won’t be able to vouch for myself when it finally happens.

 A colleague once mentioned that he didn’t think that people still changed during their adult life.
 I couldn’t have disagreed more with him.
 Compared to when I was 18, I’m a completely different person now.
-I’ve dealt with illness in my family, a childhood friend who took his own life, I came out of the closet, I fell in love, had my heart broken, travelled the world,… All of those things have made me who I am today.
+I’ve dealt with illness in my family, a childhood friend who took his own life, I came out of the closet, I fell in love, had my heart broken, traveled the world,… All of those things have made me who I am today.
 Someone who is more confident, but also more social, less angry, and more compassionate.